rdkcentral/Thunder/README.md

 move lib\static_x64\libssl-1_1-x64.dll ..\artifacts\Debug\libssl-1_1-x64.dll
 ```

-Next, in order to use ThunderUI on Windows, copy it into the artifacts folder.
+Next, to use ThunderUI on Windows, copy it into the artifacts folder.
 This can be done with the following line:

 ```Shell
 robocopy ThunderUI\dist ..\artifacts\Debug\Plugins\Controller\UI /S